thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

 As a pre-requsites recommend basic understanding of gRPC protocol to follow.
 For more info refer the [gRPC introduction and overview](https://grpc.io/docs/what-is-grpc/introduction).

-The rRPC supports different APIs which are listed below,
+gRPC supports different APIs which are listed below,

 1. Unary - For single client request server sends single response.
 2. Server Streaming - For single client request server send one or more response.